marijeb/AutomationTest/README.md

 ### Synopsis ###

-* A sample test automation solution, using Selenium, SpecFlow, MsTest Test Framework
+* A sample test automation solution using Selenium, SpecFlow, MsTest in C#

 ### Set up ###